 Each Diocesan Religious Education Curriculum details specific content in Faith Education, Knowledge, Moral Teaching, Scripture, Prayer, Liturgy and Social Teaching for all levels of schooling.
 Church documents like the Catholic Catechism, the Compendium of Social Teaching of the (Catholic) Church, as well as documents from the Australian Bishops and Catholic Earthcare Australia will provide the underpinning for a Catholic perspective on ecological education.
 One of the tasks of Catholic Earthcare Australia is to support Catholic Schools in this purpose.
-"An Environmental Audit - Towards Environmental Futures" the CD that accompanies this document, contains appendices of further reference sites of Social Justice, Theology and Eco-spirituality.
+Teachers are encouraged to visit the office of Catholic Earthcare situated on the Good Samaritans' Mater Dei bush property at Camden.